RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 * BAD_RESPONSE_DELAY is a wait to avoid denial attacks, when an error response is going to be returned.

+* __mux_node_name__ is optional.
+It is used as a host name on which Lens3-Mux is running, when a host name the system returns is not appropriate.

 ## Manager Part